Naruto to Boruto: Shinobi Striker Review — The Calm After the Storm

 Honestly, I don’t think it’s a bad thing that the developers took this approach, it works in this world and I had a lot of fun with it, just as I did in Dragon Ball Xenoverse.
 Unfortunately, Naruto to Boruto: Shinobi Striker ends up feeling like a less refined game than Xenoverse more often than not.

-There’s a hub world that’ll be where you spend a lot of your time in Shinobi Striker.
+There’s a hub world where you’ll spend a lot of your time in Shinobi Striker.
 Whether it be to customize your ninja, link up with other characters or players, or just dance with a couple of other randos in your lobby.
 I definitely wish there were more to do in the lobby but for what it’s worth I found myself making friends and interacting with other players more than I thought I would.
 It’s cool seeing tons of other players and how they decided to go about customizing their own ninja.

 Speaking of which, customization is a huge part of Shinobi Striker.
 From the get-go, you’ll be putting together your own ninja and selecting what village they hail from.
 Don’t worry though, you can essentially customize their gear whenever you want to make them appear as if they were from another village.
 You can also buy an item that lets you re-customize their face and body traits all over again.
 There are a ton of different items to unlock so fans should have a lot of fun exploring different outfits, weapons, and more.
 Everything also has different stats so you’ll truly be able to customize your own play style on top of your unique look.